In January of 1990, Bill Tucker started Tucker Griffin Barnes P.C. in Charlottesville, Va. with a long-range vision. He was inspired to create a firm:

 We limit our work to the following practice areas:

-Although we offer a wide range of legal services, each attorney concentrates in only one or two specific areas of the law.
+Although we offer a wide range of legal services, most of our attorneys concentrate in only one or two specific areas of the law.
 Our highly focused representation allows us to thoroughly understand and resolve your legal issues.
 We provide legal services to a wide area in Central Virginia.
 We serve:

 We will do whatever it takes to meet with you.
 We offer the typical business hours, 9–5, Monday through Friday, but we also make evening and weekend appointments, meet with clients at the hospital or travel to their home.

 We offer very competitive fee structures.
-All of the attorneys at Tucker Griffin Barnes are passionate about working in the law, but it is also how we make our living.
-Our fees are very competitive.
 We work by the hour, for fixed-fee amounts, and on a contingent basis.
 Our fee structure is flexible; each client and his/her attorney will decide which one is best.
 We accept Master Card, VISA, Discover and American Express.

 We continue to improve our firm.
 We pride ourselves on being responsive to our clients’ needs, to industry trends, and to technological advances in the practice of law.